-It’s easy to see this as the domain of a small but vocal group, but the fact is that this small group have disproportionate influence and power – the activists have the ears and the hearts of the broadcasters, the journalists, and the politicians.
-We only have to look at how the BBC and even allegedly conservative news outlets (like the Telegraph, for instance) fall into line with the latest terminology and Woke culture.
+It’s easy to see this as the domain of a small but vocal group, but the fact is that this small group have disproportionate influence and power – the activists have the ears and the hearts of the broadcasters, the journalists, and the politicians, even those who you might think were instinctively against such things.
+Either through ideology or fear, people fall in line.

-While some on the Right have responded to this with a sudden and unexpected zeal for free speech, others – the more lunatic fringe – have become increasingly moralistic and fanatical.
-We’re thinking of the unbalanced individuals in the conspiracy theory driven ends of the internet, who have a religious fervour and a new sense of Nationalism and moral purity.
-These are the hardline conservatives of old, anti-abortion, anti sex and anti anyone that looks or thinks slightly differently to them.
+While some on the Right have responded to this with a sudden, unexpected and rather hard to believe zeal for free speech, others – the more lunatic fringe – have become increasingly moralistic and fanatical.
+We’re thinking of the unbalanced individuals in the conspiracy theory-driven ends of the internet, who have a religious fervour and a new sense of Nationalism and moral purity.
+These are the hardline conservatives of old, anti-abortion, anti-sex and anti-anyone that looks or thinks slightly differently to them.
 The twitching paranoids who are driven by hate and fear.
-For these people too, free speech is anathema – they are the mirror image of their Leftist counterparts, wanting to shut down any ideas that they find distasteful or threatening.
-The end result of this is that the social justice lynch mob of the internet are now finding that once you let that genie out of the bottle, there is no controlling it, and your own weapons can be used against you, either by your opponents (and the Right seem to be all too happy to demand offensive comments be punished if they disagree with them – funny, that) or by your own side, who of course will turn their witch hunts inward as their neo-religious zeal becomes ever more fervent.
+For these people too, free speech is anathema – they are the mirror image of their Leftist counterparts, wanting to shut down any ideas that they find distasteful or threatening, and it’s interesting to see how many of the self-proclaimed free speech conservatives have shown their true colours in recent times, demanding censorship, calling for the cancellation of those they dislike and generally reverting to type.
+The end result of this is that the lynch mobs of the internet are now finding that once you let that genie out of the bottle, there is no controlling it, and your own weapons can be used against you, either by your opponents (and the Right seem to be all too happy to demand ‘offensive’ comments be punished if they disagree with them – funny, that) or by your own side, who of course will turn their witch hunts inward as their neo-religious zeal becomes ever more fervent.

 One bizarre aspect of the cultural shifts and tribal divides of recent years is how ‘free speech’ has become a dirty word (or pair of words).
-We’ve reached the bizarro world alternative universe where the Right has become the de facto (and often unconvincing) defender of Free Speech – for entirely selfish reasons, of course – while the Left agitate against it, mocking those who demand their “freeze peach”.
+We’ve reached the bizarro world alternative universe where the Right has posited itself as the unconvincing defender of Free Speech – for entirely selfish reasons, of course – while the Left agitate against it, mocking those who demand their “freeze peach”.
 You have to wonder where we have come to when the right to express your opinions is something to be mocked and hated and campaigned against.
 Who could have imagined it?

 It’s always been in the Reprobate team’s instincts to kick against the pricks and take a sceptical, contrarian view of the status quo, and things haven’t changed as the forces of oppression have shifted political direction.
 We’re no more impressed by the new progressive saviour than we were by their regressive predecessors – in fact, it’s hard to really tell them apart once you get beyond the sloganeering.
 The activists, the campaigners, the morally superior – we always tend to think “what’s in this for you?” when we see them, and it’s often all too obvious what that is – money, attention, ego, control-freakery, bullying and power are the connecting points amongst our political leaders (and wannabes), campaigners and activists on all sides.